U.S. States, Ranked from Least to Most Fun

 Nightlife Rank: 50

 It's not Delaware's size as the second smallest state in the U.S. that makes it less fun than others — remember this assessment is per capita and accounts for size.
-The First State has the fewest number of golf courses and the most boring nightlife.
+The First State has the second-fewest number of movie theaters and the most boring nightlife.
 (Yawn!)

-It also has some of the fewest restaurants, movie theaters and performing arts theaters in the country, and its residents spend less than most states on recreation services.
+It also has some of the fewest restaurants, golf courses and performing arts theaters in the country, and its residents spend less than most states on recreation services.

 Where to Have Fun: There are 28 miles of dune-backed coastline in Delaware, with quaint Victorian beach towns providing family-friendly fun.
 The city of Wilmington, inland, features a riverfront park district with ample dining and shopping, as well.